Exceptional collections on isotropic Grassmannians: Constructing exceptional blocks

 the canonical embeddings.
 Abusing the notation we will also denote by $\jo$ (resp., $\ji$) the embedding of $\BLo$ (resp., $\BLi$) into $\BG$.
 Note that the groups $\BLo$ and $\BLi$ are simply connected (this follows from the fact that an embedding of Dynkin diagrams induces a surjection of the weight lattices).
 In particular, we have

 for some $k \ge 1$.
 We fix a numbering of the vertices of $D = D_\BG$ as follows.
-First,, we number the vertices of the outer part $\Do = A_{k-1}$ by integers from $1$ to $k-1$ in a standard way.
+First, we number the vertices of the outer part $\Do = A_{k-1}$ by integers from $1$ to $k-1$ in a standard way (if $k \ge 3$ there are two ways to number the vertices of $D_\out$, see section~\ref{ss-cnr} for an illustration).
 Then we number the vertex $\beta$ by $k$ and the remaining vertices in an arbitrary way.
 We denote by $b$ the number of the vertex in $\Do$ which is adjacent to $\beta$ (note that such vertex is unique).

 Note that we have the following decomposition of the Weyl group of $\BL$: